 |Highest sustained healing.|

 This variant is meant for short-duration fights or bosses with short phases; without any Cantrip slotted, take Malicious Intent over One in the Chamber.
-Take Prepare Thousand Needles over Devourer Venom on Ensolyss, or Mercy with One in the Chamber if group DPS is not high enough not to run out of Initiative.
+Take Prepare Thousand Needles over Devourer Venom on Ensolyss, Skorvald or Artsariiv, or Mercy with One in the Chamber if group DPS is not high enough not to run out of Initiative.
+Mercy can still be taken over Devourer Venom as a safety net.
+Hide in Shadows becomes a necessity because of the lack of stealth applications.

 Watching videos of players performing the rotation for this build, one might think that it is easy to play; after all, the Thief tends to have spammy rotations, for the same reason mentioned before.
 The Initiative system allows for multiple, redundant casts of the same ability, during the entire duration of the fight.
 It is easy to see that one ability will always perform better than other ones, based on the ratio of damage dealt over Initiative points spent.
-Here are a the main reasons as to why this rotation isn't actually as easy as it looks.
+Here are a the main reasons as to why this rotation isn't actually as easy as it looks, as well as some tips to master the rotation, depending on the encounter.

 The Condi Deadeye has three primary damaging abilities: Malicious Sneak Attack, Repeater, and Shadow Strike.
 Due to the nature of Shadow Strike (which has to be casted to enable Repeater), this rotation becomes very tricky, as it forces your character to Shadowstep Backwards: this is because the intention behind designing the Pistol/Dagger setup was probably to make a kiting kit, and it was never really meant to be a Best in Slot DPS kit.
 One way to bypass this is to jump during, or immediately after casting Shadow Strike.
 Not only is it an inconvenience for the rotation, but it also lowers your DPS slightly, as there will be a small, but significant delay where you will still be up in the air, unable to make your next move.
 It is necessary to jump Shadow Strike sometimes, such as when Dark Ai pulses AoEs in a set ring pattern, so as not to lose too much health, and fall into Downstate far away from your friends.